enjaku4/veri/README.md

 end
 ```

-The `when_unauthenticated` method can be overridden in any controller to provide controller-specific unauthenticated access handling.
+The `when_unauthenticated` method can be overridden in any controller to provide controller-specific handling.

 ## Authentication Sessions